 Hyperlinks embedded in content on this site are shown in dark blue, boldface text.

 Hyperlinks to other sites appear as all other links do, except that the text background is changed to yellow if the mouse is hovered over the link text.
-This serves as a reminder that the link will send you to a resource that is not on this site.
+This serves as a reminder that the link will send you to a resource that is not on this site or managed / trusted by its author.

 No pop up windows